radhika3558/radhika3558/README.md

-### Hi!
-My name is Radhika! 👋
+### Hello, I'm Radhika! 👋

-📝 I am a data journalist.

-💡 I’m interested in business, finance, and the economy.
-And DATA!
+📊 As a passionate data journalist, I specialize in weaving narratives through numbers.

+💼 My interests lie at the intersection of business, finance, and the economy, with a keen focus on how data underpins these fields.

-🌱 I’m currently learning python, pandas, scraping, R, HTML, JavaScript and other coding tools for journalistic data analysis!
+👩‍💻 Currently, I'm on a journey of continuous learning, sharpening my skills in Python, pandas, web scraping, R, HTML, JavaScript, and various other tools essential for cutting-edge journalistic data analysis.

-🌻 This GitHub is a combination of school projects and other things I find interesting!
+🌟 This GitHub repository showcases a blend of my academic projects and personal explorations, each reflecting my commitment to uncovering stories hidden within data.

+Welcome to my world of data-driven storytelling!